purescript/purescript-random/README.md

 randomRange :: forall e.
 Number -> Number -> Eff (random :: Random | e) Number
 ```

-Returns a random number between min (inclusive) and max (exclusive).
+Returns a random number between a minimum value (inclusive) and a maximum
+value (exclusive).
+It is unspecified what happens if `maximum < minimum`.

 For example: